photoprism/photoprism-docs/docs/user-guide/faq.md

 ??? question "Which benefits do sponsors receive?"

     Our sponsors additionally enjoy all features with a [sponsor-feature](https://github.com/photoprism/photoprism/issues?q=label%3Asponsor-feature) label attached or marked as [sponsors only](https://docs.photoprism.app/getting-started/config-options/) in the docs, including [Interactive World Maps](https://demo.photoprism.app/places).
 It is your decision whether you want to sign up to enjoy additional benefits.
-Visit [photoprism.app/membership](https://photoprism.app/membership) to learn more. *We will also provide a detailed feature table with comparisons shortly.*
+Visit [photoprism.app/membership](https://photoprism.app/membership) to learn more.
+We are working to provide a detailed feature chart with comparisons shortly.

 ??? question "Shouldn't free software be free of costs?"